ahammel/ProbeGenerator/README.md

-probe-generator: make short sequences to probe for fusion events
+probe-generator: find the genomic sequences of mutations

-`probe-generator` is a tool to make short sequences of base pairs representing fusion events.
+`probe-generator` is a tool to make short sequences of base pairs representing fusion and SNP mutations.
 These probes can be used to screen high-throughput sequencing libraries for evidence of the events represented by the probe.

 # Installation